New Francis Field Master Plan Changes Explained

 The National Park Service (NPS) which owns about half of the athletic field area (see NPS map on this website), will review and comment on the plan as part of the CFA review process.

-The FFF Board of Directors reviewed a draft of the plan at its October 4, 2018, meeting, appointed a committee to manage the project to completion, and authorized the hiring of a professional landscape architect to draw the proposed plan, and alternatives that might be considered.
+The FFF Board of Directors reviewed a draft of the plan at its October 4, 2018, meeting; then appointed a committee to manage the project, and authorized the hiring of a professional landscape architect to complete the proposed plan.

-After review by DPR, FFF is preparing to present the plan to the Foggy Bottom/West End Advisory Neighborhood Commission (ANC-2A) at its January 16, 2019, public meeting at the West End Library, at 2301 L Street NW, which begins at 7:00 pm.
+FFF is preparing to present the plan to the Foggy Bottom/West End Advisory Neighborhood Commission (ANC-2A) at its February 20, 2019, public meeting at the West End Library.
+For the time of this presenation, see the agenda on the ANC-2A website.

 What's different in the plan?